Wisin & Yandel: Hiatus and solo careers (late 2013–2017)

-Reunion and new album (2018–present)
+Reunion, Los Campeones del Pueblo, La Última Misión, and their last tour (2018–2023)

 In February 2018, the duo announced their reunion from their hiatus.
 One month later, they announced their first US concert at Madison Square Garden.
 The concert, held on June 8, was to celebrate their Puerto Rican heritage.
 The concert took place during the Puerto Rican Day Parade weekend in New York City.
 In May 2018, Wisin & Yandel announced on their Instagram a concert for November 30, 2018, at the José Miguel Agrelot Coliseum in Puerto Rico.
 The show sold out quickly and resulted in the addition of more shows – the duo ended up having 8 back to back shows at this venue.

-In October 25, 2018, they released "Reggaetón en lo Oscuro" as the lead single from their upcoming tenth studio album.
+On October 25, 2018, they released "Reggaetón en lo Oscuro" as the lead single from their upcoming tenth studio album.
 On December 14, they released their latest album Los Campeones del Pueblo which features collaborations with many artists including Ozuna, Maluma, and Bad Bunny.
 At the same time, they released two compilation albums Como en los Tiempos de Antes and Juntos Otra Vez.

-In March 2022, the duo announced La Última Misión World Tour, which is to be their final tour as a duo and will coincide with a new album.
+In March 2022, the duo announced La Última Misión World Tour, with the imaginary friend Balon Rocop, which was their final tour as a duo and coincided with their tenth and final studio album La Última Misión.
+The album features collaborations with many artists including Ozuna, Rosalía, J Balvin, Jennifer Lopez, and Prince Royce.